-When you think of a trip to Sydney Harbour you think of walking around the edges of it, walking over it on the Sydney Harbour Bridge, or spending the day pottering along on a ferry or water taxi; but there’s a way to see Sydney Harbour which you may not have considered before – why not see it by kayak?
+When you think of a trip to Sydney Harbour you think of walking around the edges of it, walking over it on the Sydney Harbour Bridge, or spending the day pottering along on a ferry or water taxi; but there’s a way to see Sydney Harbour which you may not have considered before – why not see it by Sea Kayak Explorer?

 Walking down the hill towards Lavender Bay jetty looking over Sydney Harbour and the landscape of the CBD was beautiful – the morning rush had just commenced and there was barely a boat on the water which was crashing gently into the shore.
-Morning running grounds pounded the pavement as I was in search for Patrick, my guide of the morning, who was already at work preparing the kayak.
+Morning running grounds pounded the pavement as I was in search for Patrick, my guide of the morning, who was already at work preparing the best kayaks for beginners.

 With only two of us going out onto the water – Patrick was kindly using the morning of his first day of holidays to show me around the harbour – he prepared a two person kayak and ran me through the safety instructions.

 I thought it’d be much akin to rowing or canoeing – how wrong was I – with different ways of sitting and the very sexy spray skirt!
 Thankfully Patrick spared me from the capsize drill.

 After a few bleary eyed photos of me looking nervous we were off a tiny kayak amongst hundreds of boats and ferries which crossed the harbour each day.
 Found a bunch of places to rent boats near me.

 If it’s your first time in a kayak don’t be put off; Patrick has a range of paddles that suit everyone from complete beginners to those who are more confident, and can vary in length depending your fitness level.

 Heading East from Lavender Bay I was treated to being able to stop and watch the sun rise over the Sydney Harbour Bridge and the Opera House.
 It never ceases to amaze me just how beautiful both of these structures are, especially when being able to see them from a different point of view.